evanwill/go-go-ghpages-b/content/1-intro.md

 Take a minute to explore your new repository.
 It currently contains one file, `README.md` that was automatically added.
-Check out the ["Issues" tab](https://guides.github.com/features/issues/), a great feature for starting conversations and tracking tasks related to the repository.
+Check out the ["Issues" tab](https://guides.github.com/features/issues/){:target="_blank" rel="noopener"}, a great feature for starting conversations and tracking tasks related to the repository.

 ### Activate GitHub Pages